adotsch/aquaq-pamsoc/README.md

 # aquaq-pamsoc
-Solutions to the AquaQ-PAMsoc coding challenge problems
+Solutions to the AquaQ-PAMSOC coding challenge problems